03-JS/Ultra-Nightmare/README.md

 ![buddycameback](https://i.imgur.com/hs7VvIq.png)

-Not only does this make the game significantly more difficult, it also allows you to store and sell your crewmate's bodies as if they were scrap.
+Not only does this make the game significantly more difficult, it also allows you to store and sell your crewmates' bodies as if they were scrap.

 ![mesellingmybuddythatididnotkill](https://i.imgur.com/P4k60CU.png)